What is Anycast?

 Anycast works for both IPv4 and IPv6.
 Due to the slow adoption of IPv6, there are about 10x more routes for IPv4 than IPv6.
 What this means for NS1’s service is that there are many more paths for traffic to reach DNS resolvers using IPv4 than there are on IPv6.
 Sometimes this limited use of IPv6 means having fewer paths for DNS resolution and can mean additional latency when executing a DNS query.
 Having an anycast network at your service limits that latency.

-NS1’s anycast network and POPs are automatically available to your domain as soon as you delegate your first zone to NS1.
-Contact us to see what our domain name resolution technology can do for you.
+NS1’s Global Anycast Managed DNS Network and POPs are automatically available to your domain as soon as you delegate your first zone to NS1.
+If you need help, contact us to see what our domain name resolution technology can do for you.